-This guide provides instructions on how to install your Cisco Catalyst 9130AX series access point and provides links to resources that can help you configure it.
+This guide provides instructions on how to install your Cisco Catalyst 9136l series access point and provides links to resources that can help you configure it.
 This guide also provides mounting instructions and troubleshooting information.

-Note that the 9130AX series access point is referred to as the access point or the AP in this document.
+Note that the C9136I series access point is referred to as the access point or the AP in this document.

-2 About the Cisco Catalyst 9130AX Series Wireless Access Point
+2 About the Cisco Catalyst 9136l Series Wireless Access Point

-The Cisco Catalyst 9130AX series wireless access point is a dual-band, dual-concurrent, enterprise 802.11ax (Wi-Fi 6) AP.
-This AP series has two models, one with integrated antennas and the other with external antennas, which are designed to use both 2.4 GHz and the 5 GHz bands.
+The Cisco Catalyst 9136l series wireless access point is a tri-band (2.4-GHz, 5-GHz, 6-GHz), enterprise 802.11ax (Wi-Fi 6) AP.
+The AP has one model which has integrated antennas, and are designed to use 2.4 GHz, the 5 GHz and the 6 GHz bands.
 This AP series supports a greater overall High Density Experience (HDX), which provides a more predictable performance for advanced applications such as 4K or 8K videos, high-density and high-definition collaboration applications, all-wireless offices, and Internet-of-Things (IoT).
 The AP supports full interoperability with leading 802.11ax and 802.11ac clients, along with a mixed deployment with other APs and controllers.
 These APs provide integrated security, resiliency and operational flexibility as well as increased network intelligence.

-A full listing of the AP's features and specifications are provided in the Cisco Catalyst 9130AX Series Access Point Data Sheet, at the following URL:
+A full listing of the AP's features and specifications are provided in the Cisco Catalyst 9136l Series Access Point Data Sheet, at the following URL: